+- Appraisal-related costs;

+- Securing the property; or

-• Payment of real estate commissions to sell the property at a maximum of six percent of the sales price unless incentives can be justified or a minimum of \$2,000 commission for low value sales.
+- Payment of real estate commissions to sell the property at a maximum of six percent of the sales price unless incentives can be justified or a minimum of \$2,000 commission for low value sales.
+Incentives require Agency concurrence and allowable acquisition and management costs associated with property liquidation.

-Costs associated with servicer in-house expenses (e.g. employee salaries, in-house legal fees, travel, Real Estate Owned (REO) management fees and other company expenses) are not allowed.
+Costs associated with servicer in-house expenses (e.g. employee salaries, in-house legal fees, travel, REO management fees and other company expenses) are not allowed.